cakephp/cakephp-codesniffer/README.md

 	vendor/bin/phpcs --standard=CakePHP /path/to/code

-*Warning* when these sniffs are installed with composer, ensure that you have configured the CodeSniffer `installed_paths` setting.
+:warning: Warning when these sniffs are installed with composer, ensure that you have configured the CodeSniffer `installed_paths` setting.

 ## Contributing